 The Carolina Center for Public Service, along with the Campus Y and the Center for Global Initiatives, sponsor UNC’s annual GO!
 Global Orientation on Culture and Ethics.
 The GO!
 Initiative is designed to help students evaluate expectations, anticipate potential cultural and ethical challenges, prepare for engagement in communities and develop intercultural competencies.
 In addition, GO! provides an avenue for students to network and interact with others traveling to similar areas of the world.
 Upon their return, students will have the opportunity to get together at a peer gathering to discuss their experiences as well as strategies for readjustment and remaining connected to important issues and populations they engaged with abroad.

 Skills and Practices of Engaged Scholarship

-The Skills and Practices in Engaged Scholarship Consortium hosts one and a half-hour seminars to promote community engagement and engaged scholarship being done at the University of North Carolina at Chapel Hill.
+The Skills and Practices of Engaged Scholarship Consortium hosts one and a half-hour seminars to support community engagement and engaged scholarship at the University of North Carolina at Chapel Hill.
 Sessions are sponsored by the Center for Faculty Excellence, the Center for Health Promotion and Disease Prevention, the North Carolina Translational and Clinical Sciences Institute, and the Carolina Center for Public Service.
 Check the CCPS events calendar for series schedule.

 Functional Leadership Workshop Series

-The Functional Leadership is a workshop series sponsored by the Office of Student Organizations at the Carolina Union.
+The Functional Leadership Workshop Series is sponsored by the Office of Student Organizations at the Carolina Union.
 The purpose of this series is to develop student organization officers and members into knowledgeable and effective leaders.
 This series is designed specifically for leaders or officers of officially recognized student organizations.
 Organization members who do not hold an official position within their group are also highly encouraged to attend.
 For details, visit Functional Leadership Workshop Series.